Health and Wellness Information

 Student Health Services

 Student Health Services is staffed by physicians, nurse practitioners, and registered nurses.
-The Student Health Services staff is available to provide well and sick care, as well as sexual and reproductive care.
+The Student Health Services staff is available to provide appointments for well, sick, sexual, and reproductive care for enrolled WCU students.

 Care provided by Student Health Services includes the following: